Skip to main content

 Recommendations

-MTAS recommends that cities pay particular attention to proposed construction notices issued by the Tennessee Department of Transportation that may involve utility relocations.
-Such notices should be reviewed with the city’s utility engineer and the city’s attorney should review the provisions of T.C.A. §§ 54-5-853–854 to ensure that the city fully complies with the notices of the department of transportation.
+MTAS recommends that utilities pay particular attention to proposed construction notices issued by the Tennessee Department of Transportation that may involve utility relocations.
+Such notices should be reviewed with the utility’s engineer, and their attorney should review the provisions of T.C.A. §§ 54-5-853–854 to ensure that the utility fully complies with the notices of the department of transportation.
 Public works and utility directors and supervisors should become familiar with the regulations governing the relocation of utilities on a state right-of-way.
-The city should request that the commissioner include the relocation of utilities as a project cost to the state when federal highway dollars are being used to fund highway improvements.
+The utility should request that the commissioner include the relocation of utilities as a project cost to the state when federal highway dollars are being used to fund highway improvements.